Triton X-100

 Triton X-100 (C_{14}H_{22}O(C_{2}H_{4}O)n) is a nonionic surfactant that has a hydrophilic polyethylene oxide chain (on average it has 9.5 ethylene oxide units) and an aromatic hydrocarbon lipophilic or hydrophobic group.
 The hydrocarbon group is a 4-(1,1,3,3-tetramethylbutyl)-phenyl group.
 Triton X-100 is closely related to IGEPAL CA-630, which might differ from it mainly in having slightly shorter ethylene oxide chains.
-As a result, Triton X-100 is slightly more hydrophilic than Igepal CA-630 thus these two detergents may not be considered to be functionally interchangeable for most applications.
+As a result, Triton X-100 is slightly more hydrophilic than Igepal CA-630 thus these two detergents may not be considered functionally interchangeable for most applications.

-Triton X-100 was originally a registered trademark of Rohm & Haas Co.
+Triton X-100 was originally a registered trademark of Rohm and Haas Co.
 It was subsequently purchased by Union Carbide and then acquired by Dow Chemical Company upon the acquisition of Union Carbide.
 Soon afterward (in 2009), Dow also acquired Rohm & Haas Co.

 Physical properties

 Undiluted Triton X-100 is a clear viscous fluid (less viscous than undiluted glycerol).
-Undiluted Triton X-100 has a viscosity of about 270 centipoise at 25 °C which comes down to about 80 centipoise at 50 °C. Triton X-100 is soluble at 25 °C in water, toluene, xylene, trichloroethylene, ethylene glycol, ethyl ether, ethyl alcohol, isopropyl alcohol, and ethylene dichloride.
+Undiluted Triton X-100 has a viscosity of about 270 centipoise at 25 °C which comes down to about 80 centipoise at 50 °C. Triton X-100 is soluble at 25 °C in water, toluene, xylene, trichloroethylene, ethylene glycol, diethyl ether, ethanol, isopropyl alcohol, and 1,2-dichloroethane.
 Triton X-100 is insoluble in kerosene, mineral spirits, and naphtha, unless a coupling agent like oleic acid is used.

 Uses

 Triton X-100 is a commonly used detergent in laboratories.
 Triton X-100 is widely used to lyse cells to extract protein or organelles, or to permeabilize the membranes of living cells.
+Lipid bilayers, especially those rich in sphingolipids and cholesterol, are insoluble in this surfactant.